Anonymousijcai2024ttnet/tab_res/README.md

 ### Adult
 The accuracy for the Adult dataset is 85.35%.
+71 logic gates (AND/OR) with human kwnoledge injection, 123 logic gates (AND/OR) without human kwnoledge injection.

 ### Breast Cancer
 The accuracy for the Breast Cancer dataset is 77.58%.
+1474 logic gates (AND/OR) with human kwnoledge injection, 1954 logic gates (AND/OR) without human kwnoledge injection.

 ## Usage